 Notes: The National Defense Authorization Act (NDAA) for Fiscal Year 2018 includes a provision that DCAA is to complete incurred cost audits not later than 1 year after the date of a qualified incurred cost proposal.
 DCAA defines a qualified, or adequate, incurred cost proposal as a submission by a contractor of costs incurred under a flexibly-priced contract that has been qualified by the Department of Defense as sufficient to conduct an incurred cost audit.
-According to DCAA officials, certain incurred cost proposals are not subject to NDAA requirements because they do not meet the definition of a qualified incurred cost proposals ont subject to NDAA timeliness requirements include proposals received prior to the enactment of the NDAA for Fiscal Year 2018, proposals obtaining a waiver (such as those proposals with limited contractor resources or subject to cease-and-desist orders), and corporate or intermediate home offices, among others.
+According to DCAA officials, certain incurred cost proposals are not subject to NDAA requirements because they do not meet the definition of a qualified incurred cost proposal.
+Incurred cost proposals not subject to NDAA requirements of the NDAA for Fiscal Year 2018, proposals obtaining a waiver (such as those proposals with limited contractor resources or subject to cease-and-desist orders), and corporate or intermediate home offices, among others.
 Obligation amounts were not adjusted for inflation and totals may be affected by rounding.